rrrutledge/talks/bio-innersource.md

 - - -

-Russ Rutledge is the Assistant Secretary of the InnerSource Commons, a non-profit foundation dedicated to the teaching of InnerSource across the industry.
+Russ Rutledge is the Executive Director of the InnerSource Commons, a non-profit foundation dedicated to the teaching of InnerSource across the industry.
+Russ is a founding director of the foundation and has served in many leadership positions there.
 Russ has worked at several multi-national software companies and participated at all levels of InnerSource practice, both as individual contributor, director, and everywhere between.
-His drive and passion is to enable all software engineers to achieve incredible technical and business throughput via streamlined, collaborative, InnerSource process.
+His drive and passion is to enable all software engineers worldwide to achieve incredible technical, business, and personal results via streamlined, collaborative, InnerSource process.

 - - -